nishanthjois/Autonomous-Vehicle-Detection/README.md

 `
 ### Build a classifier
+[Code for this part is in 'Classifier' section of notebook]

 Steps:
 1. Extract features (color and hog features) from list of images
 2. Combine features
-2. Shuffle the input data (provided) - to avoid problems due to ordering
+3. Shuffle the input data (provided) - to avoid problems due to overfitting
-2. Split the data into training and testing set - to avoid overfitting and improve generalization
+4. Split the data into training and testing set - to avoid overfitting and improve generalization

+#### Split train-test data:

 `
   from sklearn.cross_validation import train_test_split